HarshSaand/Text-Summarize-Llama2/README.md

 **3. Methodology**

-  1)Dataset Selection: The CNN/Daily Mail dataset was chosen due to its wide adoption in summarization research.
-It consists of ~300,000 news articles and
-    corresponding human-written summaries, making it an ideal dataset for training a text summarization model.
+  1. Dataset Selection: The CNN/Daily Mail dataset was chosen due to its wide adoption in summarization research.
+It consists of ~300,000 news articles and corresponding human-written summaries, making it an ideal dataset for training a text summarization model.

-  2)Preprocessing: Before training, the dataset underwent preprocessing, which included:
+  2. Preprocessing: Before training, the dataset underwent preprocessing, which included:

      - Tokenization using the Hugging Face transformers library.